Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Theory

-Families of trajectories known as \textit{heteroclinic orbits} asymptotically connect the saddle points (or more generally, their surrounding periodic orbits, known as Lyapunov orbits) to each other.
-Through the union of trajectories asymptotic to these orbits, one can design \textit{heteroclinic chains} that, e.g., periodically alternate between orbiting in the interior and exterior Galactic domains, crossing (and temporarily orbiting within) the cluster during each transit.
-The intentional design of such itineraries is essential for many space missions \citep[e.g.,][]{Koon2011} but these trajectories exist naturally, too.
+Trajectory families known as \textit{heteroclinic orbits} asymptotically connect the saddle points to each other.
+Through the union of such orbits, one can design \textit{heteroclinic chains} that, e.g., periodically alternate between orbiting in the interior and exterior Galactic domains, crossing (and temporarily orbiting within) the GC during each transit.
+The intentional design of such itineraries in the solar system context is essential to many space missions \citep[e.g.,][]{Koon2011} but these trajectories exist naturally, too.
 For example, some comets, including Oterma and Gehrels 3 \citep[e.g.,][]{BelbrunoMarsden1997,Koon2000}, periodically transition from heliocentric orbits outside to inside the orbit of Jupiter and vice versa.
-During these transitions, the comets are temporarily bound to Jupiter, passing through the neck regions of the Sun-Jupiter system at their respective $\Etilde$.
-In this case the sun takes the role of the galaxy and Jupiter the role of the GC.
-The existence of such trajectories means that star clusters can re-capture past members that previously escaped, including some that have completely circumnavigated the host galaxy over billions of years.
-In cluster modeling efforts, this rate is typically assumed negligible due to a time-depedent and/or asymmetric $\phigal$ and scattering of the return trajectories by any massive perturbers beyond the GC (see Section~\ref{S:discussion}).
-Yet the rate may be significant in the ideal case of a nearly circular cluster orbit in a smooth, unevolving $\phigal$.
-We demonstrate that `returning tidal tails' resulting from such trajectories can arise in this scenario in Section~\ref{S:results_tails_and_streams}.
+During each transition, the comets become temporarily bound to Jupiter.
+The existence of such orbits (with the Sun--Jupiter system analagous to the MW--GC system) means that GCs can re-capture past members that previously escaped.
+In GC models, the recapture rate is typically assumed negligible due to a time-dependent and/or asymmetric $\phigal$ and diffusion of the return trajectories by MW substructure.
+Yet the rate may be significant in the case of a nearly circular GC orbit in an unevolving $\phigal$.
+Indeed, we demonstrate that robust `returning tidal tails' resulting from such trajectories can form in this case in Section~\ref{S:results_tails_and_streams}.
+Though idealized, this case is a reasonable starting point since the impact of returning bodies on stellar streams has not been studied before.
+The idealization also enables us to determine upper bounds on the impact of returners on stream observables (e.g., surface density and velocity dispersion) under more realistic conditions.